sdsc/website-summer-institute-2020/_sections/homepage-1-header.md

 ### One week of classes on all aspects of Supercomputing and Data Science to accelerate your path from Data to Discovery, August 3rd -  August 7th, 2020, San Diego Supercomputer Center

+### We find ourselves facing a unique and challenging time amongst the impact of the COVID-19.
+While looking forward regarding SDSC’s annual Summer Institute we are making contingency plans for the need to hold this event remotely.
+We encourage registration and will continue to update the site.
+The application deadline remains May 3 and notification date to all applicants is May 25.
 &nbsp;